 U-God stayed off the streets and avoided incarceration for the group’s 4x platinum sophomore album Wu-Tang Forever.
 U-God was featured on 10 tracks, two of which were the hit singles “It’s Yourz” and “Triumph.”
 Around this time, his young son was accidentally shot and injured, an ordeal the rapper documented on the Wu-Tang Clan track “A Better Tomorrow.”
 On the Clan’s third effort, The W, U-God was featured on hit single “Gravel Pit.”
 The track would become a worldwide hit and the highest charting Wu-Tang song in the group’s twenty year history.

-In 2009 U-God released the album Dopium, his first album with Babygrande, the lead single “Wu-Tang” featured Method Man.
+In 2009 U-God released the album Dopium, his first album with Babygrande, the lead single “Wu-Tang” featured Method Man was an underground smash.
 The album featured guest appearances by Sheek Louch, Jim Jones, Raekwon, Ghostface Killah, GZA, Cappadonna, Method Man, Killah Priest and Scotty Wotty with production by Bloody Beetroots, Felix Cartel and Large Professor.
+In 2014, U-God released the acclaimed album The Keynote Speaker.
+The album featured artists including Styles P, Elzhi, and Kool Keith as well as Clan members GZA, Method Man, and Inspectah Deck.

 Smoke DZA x Pete Rock